The online Comment window has expired

 • Default_avatar

-Natalie Lopez about 5 years ago
+Natalie Lopez over 5 years ago

 This de-fanged ordinance won't solve the housing crisis!
 Real lives are at stake here, so stop bending backwards for landlord greed!
 Endorse the ballot measure for a permanent change.
 The ballot measure provides more protection and a lower rent cap!
 AND ITS PERMANENT!